ggvhcs/node-react-js/rsbuild-rjs-app/readme.txt

 # --name --> name of container.
 # --net homenet --ip 172.15.0.15 --> set static ip address.
-# -v $(pwd):/app --> $(pwd)current hosts folder will be mounted as project folder in docker container.
+# -v $(pwd):/app --> $(pwd) current hosts folder will be mounted as project folder in docker container.

 --- after that check if contaner is running. ---
 $ sudo docker ps |grep reactjs // list if the container is created and if it is running.

 --- we need be enside the container. ---
-$ sudo docker exec -it cc17ed0e9a78 bash
+$ sudo docker exec -it 4fe4db684e5e bash

---- run this commands for check if you want.
+--- run this commands for check, !if you want.
 $ node --version
 ---
 v18.16.0